CONTACT

 Directors: 11 (10 men and 1 woman), including 4 outside directors (3 men and 1 woman)

-During FY2022, the Board of Directors complied with internal regulations concerning its discussion and reporting responsibilities by approving resolutions related to the Company’s basic policies concerning management, matters related to the execution of important operations, and matters designated by law and in the Company’s Articles of Incorporation; by reporting on important topics outlined in the medium-term management plan, including progress towards achieving KPIs related to the Key Issues (Materiality), initiatives to enhance human capital, initiatives to implement the digital transformation (DX), the general direction of Takuma’s M&A strategy, and R&D themes deemed likely to lead to medium- and long-term business growth; and by offering feedback on the contents of exchanges of views with investors in the context of Takuma’s IR activities.
+During FY2023, the Board of Directors complied with internal regulations concerning its discussion and reporting responsibilities by approving resolutions related to the Company’s basic policies concerning management, matters related to the execution of important operations, and matters designated by law and in the Company’s Articles of Incorporation; by reporting on important topics outlined in the medium-term management plan, including progress towards achieving KPIs related to the Key Issues (Materiality), overseas business initiatives, digital transformation (DX) implementation initiatives, and R&D themes deemed likely to lead to medium- and long-term business growth; and by discussing the directions of the business portfolio, capital policy, M&A strategy, and human capital for the formulation of the 14th midium-term management plan, and by offering feedback on the contents of exchanges of views with investors in the context of Takuma’s IR activities.

 Executive officers

 In order to accelerate management decision-making and clarify where management responsibilities are placed, we have adopted an executive officer system in which we appoint executive officers who are entrusted with the responsibility of executing our business activities.
-As of June 27, 2023, there were 15 executive officers (including those who also serve as directors).
+There were 15 executive officers (including those who also serve as directors).

 Moreover, we have also established a Committee of Executive officers, which is chaired by the president/chief executive officer, as an organization that deliberates matters that are brought up at meetings of the Board of Directors and other important issues related to the execution of our business activities.
 This committee communicates and provides direction about items decided by the Board of Directors and other important items related to the execution of our business activities appropriately to the divisions that are to execute them.